 For distance runners, all eyes are on Sunday’s Payton Jordan Invitational at Cobb Track on the campus of Stanford University in Palo Alto.
 Several members of the Brooks Beasts are entered, along with Camas’ Alexa Efraimson.
 Former Husky Ingvill Makestad Bovin of Norway makes her 2016 season debut, as she’s entered in the 1500

 Both Washington and Washington State are sending their top distance runners there to mix it up with the pros and elite collegians.

 The most significant race to watch for is the men’s 10000, as Washington State hall of famer and four-time Olympian Bernard Lagat will make his track debut at that distance, and go for the Olympic standard of 28:00.

 Media partner Flotrack will offer live streaming of the Payton Jordan Invitational for those PRO subscribers.
 Heat sheets are available here.

 paulmerca.blogspot.com will be in Palo Alto for the meet.

 Finally, Rainier Beach HS grad Michael Berry is in Philadelphia as part of Team USA’s 4x400 relay pool for the USA vs the World portion of the Penn Relays, while Curtis HS grad Andrea Geubelle is in Des Moines at the Drake Relays, where she is competing in the triple jump.

-NOTE: The sports information department at Eastern Washington University contributed to this report.
+NOTE: The sports information departments of the University of Washington, Washington State, Oregon State, Stanford, Penn, and Drake University contributed to this report.